RagnarTheRed/EmberNet/README.txt

 ** Dependencies **

-In order to use the EmberNet, you will python version >= 3.6 and will need to install a few libraries including:
+In order to use the EmberNet, you will need python version >= 3.6 and will need to install a few libraries including:
     - Ember (instructions for installation at https://github.com/endgameinc/ember)
     - PyTorch
     - LIEF (dependency of Ember)(Version 0.9.0 only!)